Fighting game community

-The fighting game community, often abbreviated to FGC, is a collective of competitive gamers who play fighting games.
+The fighting game community (often abbreviated as FGC) is a collective of competitive gamers who play fighting games.
 It also refers to the fan community or community of players in general surrounding a particular game.
 The fighting game community started as local arcade groups in the 1990s and expanded to regional gatherings throughout the 2000s.
 In the 2010s, competitions grew to international levels predominantly due to the rise of esports, online gaming, and live streaming sites such as Twitch.

 History

 The Chinatown Fair arcade was one of the early venues where a competitive fighting game scene coalesced.

 Beginnings

 The game Street Fighter II: The World Warrior was a huge success when it was released in 1991 and is regarded as one of the most influential video games of all time.
 It refined and popularized the fighting game genre and introduced many now-staples of the genre, such as combos and character selection but most notably, it allowed players to directly compete by fighting against each other in the game, while earlier games primarily had players compete by comparing highscores.
 During the mid-1990s, a Street Fighter II tournament scene had coalesced in various cities across the United States.
 Highly competitive communities formed naturally in Chinatown Fair in New York City, Super Just Games in the Chicago area, and the Golfland arcade halls in Sunnyvale and Stanton, California.
 Players had also began finding each other and discussing strategies on message boards via the internet.
 In 1996, the first nation-wide fighting game tournament was held in the form of B3: Battle by the Bay.
 This tournament was conceived in order to quell debate over who was the best Street Fighter player in the country, but also attracted international competitors.
 In London, England most arcades would have had Street Fighter II, including in the basement of Hamleys and more competitive venues like Casino Leisure Centre.
 Soon an eight-player Tournament Battle edition of Super Street Fighter II: The New Challengers appeared on the scene - but the first known official tournament occurred in 1994 at Trocadero on the sequel Super Street Fighter II Turbo.